CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     declare -a TFOLDER=("camb/"
                         "fortran/"
                         "forutils/"
-                        # add the subfolder that the file to be patched is located
+                        # add the subfolder where the file to be patched is located
                         ) # If nonblank, path must include /

     # T = TMP